-This was then subject to criticism by the advocacy groups.
+Which was then subject to criticism by the advocacy groups.
 The negative evaluations were not limited to just the civil liberties groups.
 Experts had three negative evaluative statements, and passengers had two.
-The experts commented on the effectiveness of the new machines:
+The experts were commenting on the effectiveness of the new machines: